cloudlinux/libcare/docs/libcare.rst

 (``TPOFF{32,64}``).
 We use symbol field ``st_size`` to store the original offset and ``st_value`` to store the offset in the jump table.

-Objects of unknown type ``STT_NOTYPE`` are resolved via jump table.
+Objects of unknown type ``STT_NOTYPE`` are resolved via the jump table.
 If it is later discovered that they are referenced by a relocation as a Global Offset Table entry such as ``GOTPCREL`` then only the address value from the jump table is used.

 Rest of the symbol types are unsupported.
-Appearence of the unsupported type will cause ``doctor`` to fail.
+The appearence of the unsupported symbol type will cause the ``doctor`` to fail.

 Doing relocations
 ^^^^^^^^^^^^^^^^^

-Now that we are all set we resolve the relocations.
+Now that we are all set, we resolve the relocations.
 This is done by the function ``kpatch_relocate`` that calls ``kpatch_apply_relocate_add`` for all the sections of type ``SHT_RELA``.

 The code is pretty straightforward except for two relocations.
-First one is the ``TPOFF{32,64}`` relocations that do restore offset saved in ``st_size``.
-Another one is Global Offset Table-related relocations such as ``GOTTPOFF``, ``GOTPCREL`` and Ubuntu Xenial specific ``REX_GOTPCRELX``.
-If the referenced symbol has type ``STT_NOTYPE`` or ``STT_TLS`` then the jump table entry reused as the Global Offset Table entry.
-If the relocation aims for either original object's section or patch's section then we convert the ``mov`` instruction present to the ``lea`` instruction as there is no appropriate jump table entry which is not required in that case since the target section is closer than 2GiB (we allocate the memory for patch that way).
+The first one is the ``TPOFF{32,64}`` relocations that do restore offset saved in ``st_size``.
+Another one is Global Offset Table-related relocations such as ``GOTTPOFF``, ``GOTPCREL``, and Ubuntu Xenial specific ``REX_GOTPCRELX``.
+If the referenced symbol has type ``STT_NOTYPE`` or ``STT_TLS``, then the jump table entry is reused as the Global Offset Table entry.
+If the relocation aims for either original object or patch section, then we convert the ``mov`` instruction present to the ``lea`` instruction as there is no appropriate jump table entry which is not required in that case since the target section is closer than 2GiB (we allocate the memory for the patch that way).

 Doctor injects the patch
 ~~~~~~~~~~~~~~~~~~~~~~~~